TelepathicGrunt/Bumblezone/README.md

 <p>&nbsp;</p>
 <p>-Source blocks can be picked up and placed with a Bucket.
 Using Glass Bottles on this liquid will give you Sugar Water Bottle.</p>
 <p>&nbsp;</p>
-<p>-Uses the water tag so thing that checks for the water tag will work with this liquid such as keeping Coral alive or hydrating Farmland blocks.
+<p>-Uses the water tag so that anything that checks for the water tag will work with Sugar Water.
+For example; keeping Coral alive or hydrating Farmland blocks.
 See this page for more details on what the water tagged blocks can do:&nbsp;<a href="https://minecraft.gamepedia.com/Tag#Fluids">https://minecraft.gamepedia.com/Tag#Fluids</a></p>
 </div>
 <p>&nbsp;</p>
 <p>Sticky Honey Residue</p>